kumahq/kuma-website/app/_src/production/secure-deployment/api-server-auth.md

 ### Offline token issuing

-In addition to the regular flow of generating signing keys, storing them in secret, and using it to sign tokens on the control plane, Kuma also offers offline signing of tokens.
+In addition to the regular flow of generating signing keys, storing them in secret, and using them to sign tokens on the control plane, Kuma also offers offline signing of tokens.
 In this flow, you can generate a pair of public and private keys and configure the control plane only with public keys for token verification.
 You can generate all the tokens without running the control plane.

 The advantages of this mode are:
-* easier, more reproducible deployments of the control plane.
-More in line with GitOps.
+* easier, more reproducible deployments of the control plane, and more in line with GitOps.
 * potentially more secure setup, because the control plane does not have access to the private keys.

 Here's how to use offline issuing